-It's a hotly contested segment with style, safety and space at the top of the agenda, and often, room for seven required.
-Underestimated by manufacturers at their peril, given the segment has obliterated the MPV market.
-Despite a lack of variety in the styling and approach taken by many, it's a fairly diverse segment, which has attracted many brands into the fold of SUV-making.
+It's a hotly contested and strategically important segment where style, safety and space rank at the top of the agenda for buyers and, often, room for seven occupants is required.
+That importance is underestimated by manufacturers at their peril, given that the segment has effectively obliterated the MPV market and is only expected to keep on growing in the future.